benjaminweymouth/NFT-Artwork-Auction-App/README.md

 ## Non-deployer Access: (Video)

-This video shows the view for a non-deployer/non-admin .
+The following video shows the frontend view for a non-deployer/non-admin.
+A bidder does not have access to end an auction or place a new bid.

 [![AuctionPier](https://github.com/benjaminweymouth/ETH-Dapp-Auction-Project/blob/main/Videos/4.%20Non-deployer%20access.gif)](https://github.com/benjaminweymouth/ETH-Dapp-Auction-Project)